 Despite being a relatively young category in the marketplace, the premium compact crossover/SUV class is one of the fastest growing segments around.
-The class grew by a whopping seven new models last year.
-It checks in at 15 contenders for 2016, but we already know of one new entrant—the Infiniti Q30—that’s expected to debut as a 2017 model.
+The class has swelled by eight models over the last two years, and it adds three more for 2017.

-The least expensive 2016 premium compact crossover SUV (Mercedes-Benz GLA-Class) starts at just over $32,000, while the most expensive (the Porsche Macan) starts at almost $53,000 in base S form and almost $74,000 in Turbo form.
+The least expensive premium compact crossover SUV (the new Infiniti QX30) starts at $29,950, while the most expensive (the Porsche Macan) starts at $47,500 in base form and $76,000 in topline Turbo form.
 Most competitors are grouped in the mid-$30,000 to mid-$40,000 range, though in all cases, options can boost the bottom line considerably.

-All models come only as 4-door wagons except the sloped-roof BMW X4 “hatchback” and the Land Rover Range Rover Evoque, which also comes as a 2-door wagon or a new-for-’16 2-door convertible.
-A few come standard with all-wheel drive (Audi Q5, BMW X4, Porsche Macan, and the two Land Rovers), while it’s an option on all others.
-Those that come standard with front-wheel drive include the Acura RDX, Audi Q3, Mercedes-Benz GLA-Class, and Volvo XC60; those standard with rear-wheel drive are the BMW X1 and X3, Infiniti QX50, and the new-for-2016 Mercedes-Benz GLC-Class.
+All models come only as 4-door wagons except the sloped-roof BMW X4 and Mercedes-Benz GLC Coupe “hatchbacks” and the Land Rover Range Rover Evoque, which offers 2-door versions.
+A few come standard with all-wheel drive (Audi Q5, BMW X4, Jaguar F-PACE, Porsche Macan, and the two Land Rovers), while it’s an option on all others.
+Those that come standard with front-wheel drive include the Acura RDX, BMW X1, Audi Q3, Buick Envision, Infiniti QX30, Mercedes-Benz GLA-Class, and Volvo XC60; those standard with rear-wheel drive are the BMW X3, Infiniti QX50, and the Mercedes-Benz GLC-Class.

 With fuel economy being such an important concern today, it’s a bit surprising that there are only two hybrids offered in the class at the moment: the Audi Q5 Hybrid and the Lexus NX 300h.
-There is also one diesel: Audi’s Q5 TDI.
-However, the Mercedes-Benz GLC-Class will likely add both hybrid and diesel versions to its model lineup soon.
+There are also just two diesels: the BMW X3 xDrive28d and the new-for- 2017 Jaguar F-PACE 20d.
+(Audi’s Q5 TDI was dropped last year in the wake of VW/Audi’s emissions cheating scandal.)
+The Mercedes-Benz GLC-Class could possibly add both hybrid and diesel versions to its model lineup in the future.

-There aren’t any entries with features that really stand out here, save for the Land Rover Range Rover Evoque’s 2-door wagon and convertible.
-The gutsy engines in the Mercedes-Benz GLA45 AMG, Porsche Macan, and the sporty SQ5 variant of Audi’s Q5—all of which produce 340 horsepower or more—are noteworthy as well.
+There aren’t any entries with features that really stand out here, save for the Land Rover Range Rover Evoque’s 2-door hardtop and convertible variants.
+The gutsy engines in the BMW X4 M40i, Jaguar F-PACE, Mercedes-Benz GLA45 AMG, Mercedes-Benz AMG GLC43, Porsche Macan, and the sporty SQ5 variant of Audi’s Q5—all of which produce 340 hp or more—are noteworthy as well.